 The Business and E-Commerce plans include features that will help you run an e-commerce business in addition to your website.
 There are three plans to choose from: Business Basic, Business Unlimited, and Business VIP, all of which offer a generous number of features.

-Get 5 hours, 10 hours, or unlimited hours of video (depending on the plan) where you can showcase, sell, or rent your content, or even offer a subscription to it.
+- Get 5 hours, 10 hours, or unlimited hours of video (depending on the plan) where you can showcase or sell your content – you can even offer a subscription to it.

 Wix offers another pricing plan called Wix Enterprise, which is similar to Squarespace’s Enterprise offering, both in name and features.
 It’s a custom business solution intended for enterprise-level businesses that juggle several projects at once and have a substantial number of employees.